7001 Madison Street

 Opportunities to enrich student learning, including the availability of Honors courses, foreign language offerings, problem-based learning approaches all challenge today’s learners to develop and refine the critical thinking skills they will need to become tomorrow’s leaders.
 Classes are offered to students on a trimester schedule.
 The school mascot is the Blue Devil.

-Academics are complimented by a full range of creative, athletic and extracurricular programs, including:
+Our high academics are complimented by equally high expectations for behavior and character!
+To challenge students to realize their full potential, we offer a full range of creative, athletic and extracurricular programs, including:

 |Robotic Lego League